NoahHenrikKleinschmidt/Qupid/README.md

 ## Getting Started
 Start by checking out the [Getting Started Tutorial](https://github.com/NoahHenrikKleinschmidt/qpcr/blob/main/Examples/0_getting_started.ipynb) of the `qpcr` module to learn about the accepted types of input datafiles.
 Next, check out the [Decorator Tutorial](https://github.com/NoahHenrikKleinschmidt/qpcr/blob/main/Examples/8_decorating_datafiles.ipynb) to learn how to add decorators to your datafiles.
-After that, best try to analyse some file you have lying around to get some feeling of the app.
-Qupid will very dynamically adjust the types of input widgets it presents to the user to keep the interface as clean as possible, so don't get worried if new fields appear after clicking on something.
+After that, best try to analyse some file you have lying around to get some feeling of how Qupid works.
+The app will very dynamically adjust the types of input widgets it presents to the user to keep the interface as clean as possible, so don't worry if new fields appear after clicking on something, or if they vanish.

+By the way, Qupid stores the settings it uses for its main computation and plotting, so you can iteratively upload different files and analyse them easily using the same parameters.

 > ## Example Results
 > Here's a Preview Figure that Qupid automatically generates:
 >
-> The entire process in Qupid from File Upload until this Figure was produced took around 43 seconds.
+> By the way, the values plotted are, naturally, the final values from $2^{-\Delta\Delta Ct}$.
 >
+> The entire process in Qupid from File Upload until this Figure was produced took around `43` seconds.
+>
 > ![](./.resources/example1.png)
 >
 > Well, the data was stored in separate files which made reading super easy and we used default settings for the main computation.
 >
-> However, the figure below was generated from an analysis of just one single excel file containing data of six datasets (two of them normalisers), and using some custom settings for the Delta-Ct value computation.
+> However, the figure below was generated from an analysis of just one single excel file containing data of six assays (two of them normalisers), and using some custom settings for the Delta-Ct value computation, plus a little figure adjustment.
 File preparation took around 25 seconds, Qupid setup took some 52 seconds.
-In total, 77 seconds.
+In total, `77` seconds (the main computation actually took `0.1048` seconds to finish).
 >
 > ![](./.resources/example2.png)
 >